telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 ## Features

+### Virtual Scrolling

+Virtual scrolling loads the data from the remote data source as you scroll down the Grid.

+    $("#grid").kendoGrid({
+        scrollable: {
+            virtual: true
+        },
+        // other configuration
+    });

+> **Important**
+> * It is not recommended to use virtual scrolling together with grouping, hierarchy or editing.
+Virtual scrolling relies on calculating average row height, based on already loaded data, so having a large variance of row heights, or an unknown number of non-databound rows, such as group headers, may cause unexpected behavior.
+> * A scrollable Grid with a set height needs to be visible when initialized.
+In this way the Grid can adjust the height of its scrollable data area in accordance with the total height of the widget.
+In certain scenarios the Grid may be invisible when initialized - for example, when placed inside an initially inactive TabStrip tab, or in another widget.
+In such cases there are generally two options: initialize the Grid while its element is still visible, or initialize the Grid in a suitable event of the parent widget, e.g. in the TabStrip `activate` event.
+> * Due to height-related browser limitations, which cannot be avoided, virtual scrolling works with up to a couple of million records.
+The exact number of records depends on the browser.
+Note that if you use a row count that is larger than, can produce unexpected widget behavior, or JavaScript errors.
+In such cases, revert to standard paging.
+> * Keyboard navigation does not work with virtual scrolling.

 ### Scrolling

 The scrolling functionality of the Grid is enabled by default.
 For historical reasons, however, the [Grid MVC wrapper](/aspnet-mvc/helpers/grid/configuration#scrolling) does not support it.
 If you want to disable the scrolling functionality, set the `scrollable` option to `false`.